CartoDB/airship-training/README.md

 ## What can Airship do for you?

-- Speed up prototypes development
+**Speed up prototypes development**

-  Use a common layout system used in Location Intelligence app where the map is the star.
+- Use a common layout system used in Location Intelligence app where the map is the star.

-  Forget about how to provide a responsive application.
+- Forget about how to provide a responsive application.
 Airship do that for you.

-  Use our examples to scaffold your application.
+- Use our examples to scaffold your application.

-- Offer a good looking UI
+**Offer a good looking UI**

 - Leverage CARTO design.

   We are super fortunate at CARTO to count with a fantastic Design team.
 They've developed the design system that Airship is designed from.

 - Customize styles in an easy way.

   Corporate colors can be changed on-the-fly (no need to recompile).
 But if you need it, you can customize every piece or Airship.

-- Connect easily with CARTO-VL and CARTO.js
+- Connect easily with CARTO-VL and CARTO.

-  - Airship widgets can be connected to our rendering libraries very easily, having interactivity in no maps.
+  Airship widgets can be connected to our rendering libraries very easily, having interactivity in no maps.

 Start developing.
 Forget about design decissions.